kippisone/superjoin/README.md

 //Load local modules
 var myModule = require('./modules/myModule.js');

-//Load from node_modules or bower_modules
+//Load from node_modules or bower_components
 var $ = require('jquery');
 ```

 The difference of local and npm/bower modules is the leading `./` or `../`.
-If a module name starts with  `./` or `../` it will be loaded relative to the current file.
+If a module name starts with  `./` or `../` it will be loaded as a local file.
-All other modules are being loaded as npm/bower modules.
+All other modules are being processed as npm or bower modules.

 The loading order of npm/bower modules is the following:

-1) Tries to load it from `bower_modules`.
-If no bower_module folder is found, tries to load it from a bower_modules folder in the parent directory, until the root directory.
+1) Tries to load it from `bower_components`.
+If no bower_module folder is found, tries to load it from a bower_components folder in the parent directory, until the root directory.

 2) Tries to load it from `node_modules`.
 If no bower_module folder is found, tries to load it from a node_modules folder in the parent directory, until the root directory.